EliEladElrom/react-tutorials/README.md

 To download a single folder instead of the entire library from Github, there are many approached you can take, see [here](https://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repo).
 The easiest way is to use [DownGit](https://minhaskamal.github.io/DownGit/#/home) site and than paste the directory URL, for instance to download the: [start-project](https://minhaskamal.github.io/DownGit/#/home?url=https:%2F%2Fgithub.com%2FEliEladElrom%2Freact-tutorials%2Ftree%2Fmaster%2Fstarter-project)

-For most of the projects here you can use my starter CRA project using my template;
+For most of the projects listed here, you can just use my [cra-template-must-have-libraries](https://github.com/EliEladElrom/cra-template-must-have-libraries) project using my starter project as a CRA template;
 ```bash
 npx create-react-app your-project-name --template must-have-libraries
 ```

-Or
+Or yarn;

 ```bash
 yarn create react-app your-project-name --template must-have-libraries